Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 This concludes the Sophos Firewall AA deployment instructions in this document.

-To use the security and scanning features of Sophos firewall, feel free to refer to online documentation repository available via following link:
+To use the security and scanning features of Sophos firewall, feel free to refer to the online documentation repository available via the following link:

 https://docs.sophos.com/nsg/sophos-firewall/20.0/help/en-us/webhelp/onlinehelp/AdministratorHelp/index.html